Skip to content (Press Enter)

 This could be related to an overly complicated workflow, an untapped product market or another common workplace problem.

-There is the potential for competition to be exploited or bring about elicit behaviour.
+There is the potential for competition to be exploited or bring about illicit behaviour.

 Competition can support self-improvement.